dushyant7917/Image-Recognition/README.md

 ```bash
 python label_image.py testimage.jpg
 ```
-**Note: In this case testimage.jpg is the image to be predicted and it is placed in the root folder directory**
+**Note: In this case testimage.jpg is the image whose category has to be predicted and it is placed in the root folder directory**